Contact: dikerbys@msu.edu

 In 2024, I obtained my PhD from the Department of Astronomy and Astrophysics.
 There, I worked with my advisor Prof. Abe Falcone to study pulsars, blazars, and more using multiwavelength observations and machine learning.

 I am also involved in teaching, outreach, and service; I’ve designed and conducted several undergraduate courses, and I’m active in local science outreach as well.
-Outside of academics, I enjoy martial arts, Dungeons and Dragons, reading, and playing the string bass.
+I’m a regular contributor to the “Curious Kids” series of explanatory articles at The Conversation.

 Here’s my CV: